 I use pumpkin ALL year long.
 It's not a fall thing in our house.

 I believe in seasonality, sure, but I also believe in pumpkin.
 And I believe I can keep my pantry stocked with cans of it so I’m never without.

 I cannot bring myself to throw away pumpkin, so I keep a list of all the things I have made and would like to make with pumpkin, along with how much each recipe calls for — 1 cup, ½ cup, etc.

 These pumpkin chocolate chip bars are a favorite way to use up some extra pumpkin.

 They're a delicious, healthy snack with oats, pumpkin, applesauce and chocolate chips.
 And just 1 tablespoon of butter for the whole batch.

 They're easy, too - just mix the dry ingredients, the wet ingredients and put 'em together.

-You can make these gluten-free (if you use certified gluten-free oats) or vegan if you opt for oil and vegan chocolate chips.
-Everyone can enjoy these!
+They are also gluten-free (be sure to use certified gluten-free oats) and can be vegan if you opt for oil and vegan chocolate chips.
+So everyone can enjoy these!

 Notes on pumpkin chocolate chip bars:

-- You can make your own oat flour in just minutes.
-Measure a heaping 2 ½ cups of regular oats into a food processor or blender and pulse until the oats are ground into a flour-like consistency.
+- Oat flour: You can make your own oat flour in just minutes.
+Measure a heaping 2 ½ cups of regular old fashioned rolled oats into a food processor or blender and pulse until the oats are ground into a flour-like consistency.